What is self-soothing

-Rather than seeing their lack of regulation as a behavioral representation of what the child cannot verbalize, these parents may view it as a personal threat preventing them from providing the kind of care their child needs.
+Instead of seeing their lack of regulation as a manifestation of what their child cannot communicate, these parents may view it as a personal threat.
+Such cases prevent them from providing their child with the care they need, thereby delaying their development.

-It is important to know that parents play a crucial role in the development of self-soothing skills in young children.
+It is important to know that parents of toddlers play a crucial role in the development of self-soothing skills in young children.

 The child doesn’t learn to respect his or her feelings if we react to their emotions with anger or impatience.
-When we respond calmly to children’s sadness and anger, we help them accept these emotions and find ways to live with them.
+When we respond to children’s sadness and anger with calm behavior, we help them accept these emotions and find an effective way to live with them.